x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/traceResume_en.md

 ##DESCRIPTION##

-Turn on the database engine program tracking while db.traceOn() specifies a breakpoint.
-When the tracked module was blocked because of the breakpoint, db.traceResume() can wake up the module which was tracked and blocked.
+Cancel the breakpoints in the database engine tracking program, and wake up the threads blocked by breakpoints.

+Equivalent to `kill -37 <PID>`.

 ##PARAMETERS##